 You can choose four option subjects and must select one option from each of the four option blocks shown below.
-You must choose either History, Geography or Spanish (you can choose all three).
-If you would like to study BTEC PE or GCSE PE, you can choose PE in any of the blocks A, C or D. You can only choose two out of Art, Graphics and Product Design.
+You must choose either History, Geography or French (you can choose all three).
+You can only choose two out of Art, Graphics and Product Design.